 In recent years, a growing number of governments have made financial inclusion a policy priority.
-These country-level developments coincide with the emergence of new global actors such as the G20's Global Partnership for Financial Inclusion (GPFI)10 and the appointment of the UN Secretary General's Special Advocate for Inclusive Finance for Development.
-The global financial sector standard-setting bodies are increasingly engaged as well - moving to incorporate financial inclusion explicitly in their work.
-The global financial inclusion explicitly in their work.
+These country-level developments coincide with the emergence of new global actors such as the G20's Global Partnership for Financial Inclusion (GPFI) and the appointment of the UN Secretary General's Special Advocate for Inclusive Finance for Development.
+The global financial sector standard-setting bodies are increasingly engaged as well, moving to incorporate financial inclusion explicitly in their work.

-In parallel to these significant developments, the global financial crisis of 2008-9 prompted new thinking about the relationship between the core safety and soundness objective of banking supervision and financial consumer protection (see Annex A).
-More recently, there has also been an exploration of the relationship of the safety and soundness objective with the objectives of financial inclusion and
+In parallel to these significant developments, the global financial crisis of 2007-09 prompted new thinking about the relationship between the core safety and soundness objective of banking supervision and financial consumer protection (see Annex A).
+More recently, there has also been an exploration of the relationship of the safety and soundness objective with the objectives of financial inclusion and financial integrity (see Annex B).
+Awareness of the risks of financial exclusion has also increased among some global standard-setting bodies.